-- 17. A trust is taken to be the alter ego of one or both of the parties to the marriage or de facto relationship if one or more of the following criteria are satisfied: - (a) no person other than the parties has any real interest in the property or income of the trust except at the will of the parties, and as such, the assets of the trust should be treated as the parties' assets - (b) the assets of the trust fund are dealt with and treated by the parties as if they are the parties' absolute property, regardless of whether the parties are named beneficiaries of the trust - (c) the trust is being administered for the benefit of the parties regardless of whether the parties are in charge of the day-to-day management of the trust - (d) the parties' control of the trust is such as to enable them to direct the income and capital from the trust entirely for their own benefit should they choose to do so, regardless of any moral obligation that they may or may not have to the other beneficiaries and - (e) the terms of the trust are such that, as to both income and capital, the trust assets are held upon trust by a company that is considered to be the alter ego of the parties. - 18.
-To determine whether either or both of the parties to the marriage or de facto relationship has effective control over a trust, the Commissioner will have regard to: - (a) the terms of the trust deed - (b) the history of the parties' treatment of the trust property
+- 16. A trust is taken to be the alter ego of one or both of the parties to the marriage or de facto relationship if one or more of the following criteria are satisfied: - (a) no person other than the parties has any real interest in the property or income of the trust except at the will of the parties, and as such, the assets of the trust should be treated as the parties' assets - (b) the assets of the trust fund are dealt with and treated by the parties as if they are the parties' absolute property, regardless of whether the parties are named beneficiaries of the trust - (c) the trust is being administered for the benefit of the parties regardless of whether the parties are in charge of the day-to-day management of the trust - (d) the parties' control of the trust is such as to enable them to direct the income and capital from the trust entirely for their own benefit should they choose to do so, regardless of any moral obligation that they may or may not have to the other beneficiaries and - (e) the terms of the trust are such that, as to both income and capital, the trust assets are held upon trust by a company that is considered to be the alter ego of the parties. - 17.
+To determine whether either or both of the parties to the marriage or de facto relationship has effective control over a trust, the Commissioner will have regard to: - (a) the terms of the trust deed - (b) the history of the parties' treatment of the trust property - (c) the history of the distributions made by the trust - (d) how the trust property was accumulated - (e) the past exercise of powers and involvement in variations or amendments to the trust deed

-&lt;sup>6 Kelly and Kelly No. 2 (1981) FLC 91-108.
+&lt;sup>8 Kelly and Kelly No. 2 (1981) FLC 91-108.